nfabacus/abacus-meteor-react/README.md

 I am trying to make Parent component (MainLayoutWrapper) to listen to a child component (navButton), but I am not succeeding at the moment.
 Error cannot read property 'navButtonOn' of undefined...

 Problem solved: I just needed to add .bind(this) in some places.

+1 May, 2016
+localhost:3000/testpage
+I am testing communication between parent and child components
+Issue: Child component (TestChild3) does not pick up the state change made in the parent component (change is sent to the child component via props to its state).